neonexus/sails-react-bootstrap-webpack/README.md

 #### Clone your repo

-Now that you have the server's public key saved in your repo, you should be able to clone your repo on the remote server:
+Once you have the server's public key saved in your repo manager, you should be able to clone your repo on the remote server:

 ```shell
 git clone git@github.com:USERNAME/REPO.git myapp